Contractible subshifts: Introduction

 \section{Introduction}

-If $G$ is a group, $\Sigma$ a finite set (alphabet) and $X \subset \Sigma^G$ is topologically closed, and closed under the shift maps induced by the regular action (the formula $(g \cdot x)_h = x_{g^{-1}h}$ where $g, h \in G, x \in X$) then $X$ is a \emph{subshift}.
+If $G$ is a group, $\Sigma$ a finite set (alphabet) and $X \subset \Sigma^G$ is topologically closed, and closed under the shift maps induced by the regular action (given by the formula $(g \cdot x)_h = x_{g^{-1}h}$ where $g, h \in G, x \in X$) then $X$ is a \emph{subshift}.
 Subshifts are the main object of study in the field of symbolic dynamics.

 An important notion in symbolic dynamics is \emph{gluing}.
-Suppose $X$ is a subshift, $x, y \in X$, and $A,B \subset G$.
-Then a \emph{gluing} of $x,y$ on the respective areas $A, B$ is $z \in X$ such that $z|A = x|A$ and $z|B = y|B$.
+Suppose $X$ is a subshift, $x, y \in X$, and $A,B \subset G$ (if $A$ and $B$ are finite, we use the notation $A,B \Subset G$).
+Then a \emph{gluing} of $x,y$ on the respective areas $A, B$ is a point $z \in X$ such that $z|A = x|A$ and $z|B = y|B$.
 By a \emph{gluing notion} we understand a property of a subshift, which states the existence of gluings under some conditions.

-The classical notion of topological transitivity of a $\Z$-system can be seen as a gluing notion.
-Recall that the definition of this is that if $U, V$ are nonempty open sets, then we can always find $x \in U$ and $n \geq 1$ such that $\sigma^n(x) \in V$ (where the action of $n$ is written as $\sigma^n$).
-When we consider a $\Z$-subshift $X$, topological transitivity can be seen as a gluing property, as it is equivalent to the following statement: for any finite $A, B \Subset G$ and $x, y \in X$, there exists $n \geq 1$ such that $x$ and $\sigma^n(y)$ can be glued on the areas $A$ and $B+n$.
-(Note that with our definition, $\sigma$ shifts symbols in the positive direction.)
+The classical notion of topological transitivity of a $G$-system can be seen as a gluing notion.
+Recall that the definition of this is that if $U, V$ are nonempty open sets, then we can always find\footnote{Note that for $\Z$-systems, topological transitivity usually refers to the stronger variant, where recurrence is required in the positive direction.
+For general $G$, this has no natural counterpart, and it is common to use this weaker variant.} $x \in U$ and $g \in G$ such that $gx \in V$ (where the action of $n$ is written as $\sigma^n$).
+When we consider a $G$-subshift $X$, topological transitivity can be seen as a gluing property, as it is equivalent to the following statement: for any finite $A, B \Subset G$ and $x, y \in X$, there exists $g \in G$ such that $x$ and $gy$ can be glued on the areas $A$ and $gB$.

 Topological transitivity is too weak of an assumption for many symbolic dynamical purposes, especially on groups other than $\Z$.
 A much stronger gluing property is \emph{strong irreducibility} (see e.g.\ \cite{CeCo12}).
 It states that a gluing can be performed for any two points $x, y$ whenever the minimal distance between an element of $A$ and an element of $B$ is bounded from below by some constant (depending on the subshift).